COSC-499-W2025/capstone-project-team-11/README.md

 2. Whether to scan subdirectories
 3. File type filter (optional)

+Functionality added with zip handling:
+- Support for nested .zip files when recursive mode is enabled (e.g., outer.zip:inner.zip:file.txt).
+- Consistent file type filtering across directory and zip scans.
+- Exclusion of macOS metadata such as .DS_Store and __MACOSX directories.
+- Enhanced error handling to skip corrupted or unreadable archive entries.
+- Maintains full backward compatibility with directory scanning.

 This feature is useful as a basic file system utility or a backend helper for metadata scanning, file statistics, or report generation.

 #### config.py Breakdown: